Updated on March 20th, 2025

 Seeing your student head off to college is exciting but also a bit scary.
-It doesn’t just mark a major milestone in a student’s life; it’s a transition for parents, too.
+A college education doesn’t just mark a major milestone in a student’s life; it’s a significant investment in their future and a transition for parents, too.
 That’s why tips for parents of new college students are so important.

 Do you want to help your new college student avoid student loan debt?
 If so, scholarships could be the answer.
 If you and your student want to learn about scholarship opportunities, sign up for our free college scholarship webinar!
 Take a quick trip over to http://thescholarshipsystem.com/freewebinar to reserve a spot today.